IIIF/api/source/presentation/4.0/index.md

 TODO introduce `action` here

-The body of the activating annotation is always a SpecificResource with an `action` property
+The body of the activating annotation is always a SpecificResource with an `action` property.
+The `source` is the resource to be activated or deactivated in some way, and the `action`  ... e.g., show, hide, enable, disable, start, stop.

 Perform the action(s) in sequence - see action ^^